zhirzh/qr-this/README.md

 How?

-Select some text and press "Alt+C" to convert the selected text.
+Select some text and press "Alt+Q" to convert the selected text.

-Select nothing and press "Alt+C" to convert page URL.
+Select nothing and press "Alt+Q" to convert page URL.